Forward

 The Friends of Holy Innocents Church, Lamarsh

-The Friends was formed in the Spring of 2001, receiving formal registration from the Charity Commissioners in the following October.
-Its stated objectives are by contribution, to maintain, repair, restore, improve and reconstruct the fabric of Holy Innocents Church, Lamarsh, including its monuments, fixtures, fittings, furniture, stained glass, ornaments, other chattels and its churchyard for the benefit of the public.
-To contribute to the family purse.
+Its stated objectives are "by contribution, to maintain, repair, restore, improve and reconstruct the fabric of Holy Innocents Church, Lamarsh, including its monuments, fixtures, fittings, furniture, stained glass, ornaments, other chattels and its churchyard for the benefit of the public.
+To contribute to the family purse."

 Maintaining such an ancient building and the inevitable periodic, costly repairs is an onerous task for a tiny village.
 Your support, through becoming a Friend, will be very much appreciated.
-If you would like to become a Friend please email us or complete the form inserted at the back of this booklet.
+If you would like to become a Friend please complete the donation form

 Yew trees in the churchyard.